odoo/documentation/website/optimize/seo.rst

 should have one and only one title ``<h1>``, your website should have a ``/sitemap.xml`` file, etc.

-The Odoo Website Builder is probably the most SEO-ready CMS out there.
+The Twenty20 Website Builder is probably the most SEO-ready CMS out there.
 We consider SEO a top priority.
-To guarantee Odoo Website and Odoo eCommerce users have a great SEO, Odoo abstracts all the technical complexities of SEO and handles everything for you, in the best possible way.
+To guarantee Twenty20 Website and Twenty20 eCommerce users have a great SEO, Twenty20 abstracts all the technical complexities of SEO and handles everything for you, in the best possible way.